Classic Homemade Hummus Recipe

 Can I make hummus by hand?
 Hummus has been around in Lebanese cuisine for a looooong time, long before any Sitto had a food processor or blender.
 They used a mortar and pestle to break down the chickpeas and create that smooth hummus texture.
 You can do same.
 No mortar and pestle?
 Try a potato masher.
 The end result may not be as smooth as the other methods, but you’ll still have a delicious hummus to devour.

-Smooth Homemade Hummus
+Authentic Homemade Hummus Recipe

 - 2 cups cooked skinless chickpeas (they take about 2 hours to cook properly from dry)